 Legislation is enacted under the Plant Biosecurity Act 2010 declaring all PCN-affected parcels of land in these districts to be Control Areas for the purpose of preventing the spread of PCN.

-All owners and operators of PCN-affected land require a permit to move PCN hosts from their land.
-If you require a permit, please contact Plant Standards at 136 186 or firstname.lastname@example.org.
+All owners/operators of PCN-affected land require a permit to move PCN hosts from their land.
+If you require a permit, please contact Plant Standards on 136 186 or email@example.com.

 The role of government and industry in PCN management in Victoria is also outlined in the PCN Management Policy for Victoria.